Toward Long-Term and Archivable Reproducibility: Proof of concept: Maneage

 Linking the analysis and narrative (criterion 7) was historically our first design element.
-To avoid the problems with computational notebooks mentioned above, we adopt a more abstract linkage, providing a more direct and traceable connection.
-Assuming that the narrative is typeset in \LaTeX{}, the connection between the analysis and narrative (usually as numbers) is through automatically-created \LaTeX{} macros, during the analysis.
-For example, \cite{akhlaghi19} writes `\emph{... detect the outer wings of M51 down to S/N of 0.25 ...}'.
-The \LaTeX{} source of the quote above is: `\inlinecode{ detect the outer wings of M51 down to S/N of \$\textbackslash{}demo\-sf\-optimized\-sn\$}'.
-The macro `\inlinecode{ \textbackslash{}demosfoptimizedsn}' is automatically generated after the analysis and expands to the value `\inlinecode{0.25}' upon creation of the PDF.
+To avoid the problems with computational notebooks mentioned before, we adopt a more abstract linkage, providing a more direct and traceable connection.
+Assuming that the narrative is typeset in \LaTeX{}, the connection between the analysis and narrative (usually as numbers) is through automatically created \LaTeX{} macros, during the analysis.
+For example, Akhlaghi writes\cite{akhlaghi19} ``\emph{... detect the outer wings of M51 down to S/N of 0.25 ...}''.
+The \LaTeX{} source of the quote above is: ``\inlinecode{ detect the outer wings of M51 down to S/N of \$\textbackslash{}demo\-sf\-optimized\-sn\$}''.
+The macro ``\inlinecode{ \textbackslash{}demosfoptimizedsn}'' is automatically generated after the analysis and expands to the value ``\inlinecode{0.25}'' upon creation of the PDF.
 Since values like this depend on the analysis, they should \emph{also} be reproducible, along with figures and tables.

 These macros act as a quantifiable link between the narrative and analysis, with the granularity of a word in a sentence and a particular analysis command.
-This allows automatic updates to the embedded numbers during the experimentation phase of a project \emph{and} accurate post-publication provenance.
+This allows automatic updates to the embedded numbers during the experimentation phase of a project \emph{and} accurate postpublication provenance.
 Through the former, manual updates by authors (which are prone to errors and discourage improvements or experimentation after writing the first draft) are by-passed.

 Acting as a link, the macro files build the core skeleton of Maneage.
 For example, during the software building phase, each software package is identified by a \LaTeX{} file, containing its official name, version, and possible citation.
 These are combined at the end to generate precise software acknowledgment and citation that is shown in the \ifdefined\separatesupplement appendices, available online, \else appendices (\ref{appendix:software}), \fi other examples have also been published\cite{akhlaghi19, infante20}.
 Furthermore, the machine-related specifications of the running system (including CPU architecture and byte-order) are also collected to report in the paper (they are reported for this article in the section ``Acknowledgments'').
 These can help in \emph{root cause analysis} of observed differences/issues in the execution of the workflow on different machines.